0xInnovators/certifai/Readme.md

 - Docker v25.0.4
 - Docker Compose v2.24.7

+## About

+- To access the administrator profile (contract owner) use the following private key: `8c4dc490b453b9819b6f416c12b287d57aa101ec9c6d8ef50fe8856e9971ea91`

+- The administrator profile allows to examine and evaluate students enrolled in courses

+## How to

+- Add OP Sepolia Testnet network: <https://chainlist.org/chain/11155420>

 ## Start the project

 - To create new docker images without cache from docker compose services: run the command below: